Skip to main content

 2. Antihistamines

 “Antihistamines produce an anticholinergic effect commonly referred to as a ‘drying’ effect,” explains Kristi Torres, Pharm.D., a member of the SingleCare Medical Review Board.
 “The same mechanism that allows antihistamines to slow mucus production is also responsible for your body producing less sweat.
 When your body is not able to sweat, it is difficult to regulate your internal temperature in the face of high external temperatures.”
-If this is a concern, ask your doctor or pharmacist to help you select an appropriate antihistamine.
+If this is a concern, ask your healthcare provider or pharmacist to help you select an appropriate antihistamine.

-RELATED: Can I take antihistamines everyday?
+RELATED: Can I take antihistamines every day?

 3. Decongestants

 Getting sick is likely the last thing you’re thinking about in the summer.
 But, colds can strike year-round, even in warm weather.
-If you’re all stuffed up and reaching for the Sudafed (pseudoephedrine), you may need to postpone your pool day for some good old fashioned rest and relaxation.
+If you’re all stuffed up and reaching for the Sudafed (pseudoephedrine), you may need to postpone your pool day for some good old-fashioned rest and relaxation.

-Decongestants work the same way as blood pressure medications, decreasing the blood flow to the skin,” Dr. Shill says.
+“Decongestants work the same way as blood pressure medications, decreasing the blood flow to the skin,” Dr. Shill says.
 That can be dangerous on an already hot day.

 4. Overactive bladder treatments